 ABOUT

-A 2024 Tin House Winter Workshop Scholarship awardee, she is the 2024 Resident Artist at Deer Lake Artist Residencies run by the city of Burnaby, BC.
-Her work has been recognized and supported by several institutions including Rutgers University, The Charles Wallace Trust, The Vijay Nambisan Foundation, Stockton University, Anaphora Arts, The Seventh Wave, and The Writers Union of Canada.
+Her work has been recognized and supported by several institutions including Canada Council for the Arts, Ontario Arts Council, Writers’ Trust of Canada, The Charles Wallace Trust, The Vijay Nambisan Foundation, and Rutgers-Camden.
 An awardee of the distinguished GREAT scholarship, she has earned a second Master’s degree in English literature from The University of Plymouth, UK in 2016-17.
 Her dissertation concentrated on a comparative literature study through the theoretical framework of postcolonial ecocriticism.
 This study comprised of the fiction and nonfiction of Arundhati Roy and Amitav Ghosh.